upmem/usecase_dpu_alignment/README.md

 .
 ```

-All sequence with same number will be pair-aligned, same set number sequences must be contiguous !
+All sequences with same number will be pair-aligned, same set number sequences must be contiguous !